openmrs/openmrs-react-components/README.md

 ## Bootstrap

 UI components within the library generally use Bootstrap styles.  *However* the bootstrap css files are not included in the released bundle.
-Library consumers must provide the Bootstrap styles (or their own alternatives) within there own app.
+Library consumers must provide the Bootstrap styles (or their own alternatives) within their own app.

 For information on including the stylesheet, see:

 https://react-bootstrap.github.io/getting-started/introduction

-Note that you may also need to include react-bootstrap and react-dom as dependencies in the app that uses react components (TODO: confirm this?)
+Note that you may also need to include react-bootstrap and react-dom as dependencies in your app that uses react components (TODO: confirm this?)

 If you are using the create-react-app template, you can install and use the Bootstrap CSS by following the steps here: